jjohnston-aims/hpc_workshop/day_1.md

   - installing your own R libraries: ~/01_AIMS/R/LIBRARY
   - dependency example: ~/01_AIMS/depend/.
 There is a README and shell script in there
   - Arrays: ~/01_AIMS/Array
+    - you can also create a loop that submits jobs as an alternative to creating an array.
+This does the same thing as the array.
+If the logic for each job is exactly the same an array is better, otherwise you might need a loop that submits the jobs.
   - folders: ~/01_AIMS/folders